quantopian/zipline/README.rst

 Questions?
 ==========

-If you find a bug feel free to `open an issue <https://github.com/quantopian/zipline/issues/new>`_ and fill out the issue template.
+If you find a bug, feel free to `open an issue <https://github.com/quantopian/zipline/issues/new>`_ and fill out the issue template.

 Contributing
 ============

-All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
-Details on how to set up a development environment can be found in our `development guidelines <http://zipline.io/development-guidelines.html>`_
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+Details on how to set up a development environment can be found in our `development guidelines <http://zipline.io/development-guidelines.html>`_.

-If you are simply looking to start working with the Zipline codebase, navigate to the GitHub `issues` tab and start looking through interesting issues.
-Sometimes there are of issues labeled as `Beginner Friendly <https://github.com/quantopian/zipline/issues?q=is%3Aissue+is%3Aopen+label%3A%22Beginner+Friendly%22>`_ or `Help Wanted <https://github.com/quantopian/zipline/issues?q=is%3Aissue+is%3Aopen+label%3A%22Help+Wanted%22>`_
+If you are looking to start working with the Zipline codebase, navigate to the GitHub `issues` tab and start looking through interesting issues.
+Sometimes there are issues labeled as `Beginner Friendly <https://github.com/quantopian/zipline/issues?q=is%3Aissue+is%3Aopen+label%3A%22Beginner+Friendly%22>`_ or `Help Wanted <https://github.com/quantopian/zipline/issues?q=is%3Aissue+is%3Aopen+label%3A%22Help+Wanted%22>`_

 Feel free to ask questions on the `mailing list <https://groups.google.com/forum/#!forum/zipline>`_ or on `Gitter <gitter.im/quantopian/zipline>`_.